AlienMajik/pwnagotchi_plugins/README.md

-🚀 Probenpwn Plugin - Enhanced Wi-Fi Hacking with Pwnagotchi! 🚀
+🚀 Probenpwn Plugin - Pwnagotchi! 🚀

 The Probenpwn Plugin is a more aggressive and enhanced version of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥